samply/blaze/docs/tuning-guide.md

 | DB_RESOURCE_CACHE_SIZE | Resource Cache | 100000  | eg. 50000, 100000, 2500000, 5000000, 10000000 or 20000000 |
 | CQL_EXPR_CACHE_SIZE    | Resource Cache | —       | eg. 128, 512, 1024                                        |

+### Other Tuning Options

+#### Number of Threads used for Reading and Writing Resources

+The env var `DB_RESOURCE_STORE_KV_THREADS` is set to 4 by default in order to not overwhelm disks.
+However it can be set much higher.
+Either at least to the number of cores available or even double that.

 ### Performance Metrics

 Performance metrics using the systems of recommended sizes can be found for [CQL](performance/cql.md), [FHIR Search](performance/fhir-search.md) and [Import](performance/import.md).